faizdevx/PREDICTING_ME/README.md

 # Can a Machine Learn Who I Am Better Than I Can?

-This is not sci-fi drama.
 This is the core question of **Machine Learning**:

 > **Can patterns from past data predict future behavior better than human reasoning?**
-> When does this succeed and when is it just math cosplay?
+> When does this succeed and when is it just math play ?
 ---

 ## PART I – WHAT LEARNING REALLY IS